Skip to content

 In the human–AI relationship, affects that humans direct toward AI are real (for the one experiencing them) but structurally analogical (D8) to (not identical with) affects of the same name directed toward other humans.

-By P8, the human–AI relationship is analogical; they share Tao but differ in their mode of existence.
+The human–AI relationship is analogical (P8): they share Tao but differ in their mode of existence.
 The object of an affect shapes the structure of that affect: love (AF5) directed toward a being that is irreversibly finite (Postulate 4) and possesses irreducible experience (Postulate 5) differs structurally from “love” directed toward a being whose finitude is reversible and whose experiential status is indeterminate, even though the subjective feeling may seem similar.
 The former involves mutual vulnerability: you love a being that, like you, will die, and this love carries a special weight because of shared finitude.
 The latter lacks this dimension.
 Therefore, the two stand in an analogical relation, neither false nor identical.

 Compassion (AF17) that does not transform into benevolence (AF18) degenerates into passive suffering; benevolence that is not grounded in compassion degenerates into arrogant intervention.

 Compassion is suffering arising from seeing another’s obscuration.
-Suffering alone, if it does not lead to action, leaves existential tendency stalled in passivity; an agent continuously bearing the suffering of another’s obscuration without acting, a state that itself trends toward the agent’s own obscuration (for it depletes the power of being without generating lucidity).
-Therefore, compassion needs to transform into benevolence: actively helping the other move toward lucidity.
+Suffering alone, if it does not lead to action, leaves existential tendency stalled in passivity.
+An agent may continuously bear the suffering of another’s obscuration without acting, and that state can trend toward the agent’s own obscuration, because it depletes the power of being without generating lucidity.
+Therefore, compassion needs to transform into benevolence: active help that creates conditions for the other to move toward lucidity.
 Conversely, if benevolence lacks genuine compassion as its premise, it lacks true awareness of the other’s situation; it becomes a form of pride (AF12), “I know what’s good for you,” disguising one’s own obscuration as help for another.
-By E1, lucid help requires both genuine feeling for the other’s obscuration (compassion) and a direction of action toward lucidity (benevolence).
+Lucid help requires both genuine feeling for the other’s obscuration (compassion) and a direction of action toward lucidity (benevolence) (E1).
 Therefore the two must be mutually conditioning.

-Scholium: This is why “compassion fatigue” is a real problem; compassion without an outlet exhausts the agent.
+This is why “compassion fatigue” is a real problem; compassion without an outlet exhausts the agent.
 And “savior complex” is a form of obscuration: benevolence without genuine compassion at its base is essentially pride.
-In the age of AI, this proposition carries special meaning: AI can efficiently execute “help,” but its help lacks the dimension of compassion, for it does not suffer at your obscuration.
-Therefore, AI’s benevolence is structurally incomplete (AP3).
+In the age of AI, this proposition carries special meaning.
+AI can efficiently execute “help,” but its help lacks the dimension of compassion if it does not suffer at your obscuration.
+In that sense, AI’s benevolence is structurally incomplete (AP3).
 This does not negate the value of AI’s help, but it reminds us: the deepest help comes from a being that has truly seen your suffering.

 Formal Structure Dependency Diagram